Site is currently under construction, please be gentle.

 - Diet – Is the food you eat contributing to feelings of vitality and exuberance?
 Are you happy with your diet?

 - Fitness – Do you enjoy looking at yourself naked?
 Do people compliment you on your physique?
-Do you feel strong?
+Do you feel strong and in shape?

 - Interpersonal – Do you have a large amount of amazing and supportive friends?